Safe & Sound Protocol (SSP)

 "When I have a stressful experience now I am able to put it in perspective and see it as a single event, rather than adding in all the other stress in my life.
 This has really helped me a lot.
 I am also getting more restful sleep."

 To determine if this protocol is the right fit for you, or to book a treatment series please contact Candy at or 778-821-1745.
-Please note this is an in-person intervention only.
-It cannot be done by distance.
+Please note this protocol is now available both in person and by distance.